SEI-TAS/ace-as/README.md

 * PostgreSQL

 This project also depends on the ace-java (https://bitbucket.org/sebastian_echeverria/ace-java-postgres) and aaiot-lib (https://github.com/SEI-TTG/aaiot-lib) libraries.
 You should download, compile, and deploy both of them to a local Maven repo, so that this project will find them when resolving its dependencies.

+If it doesn't exist, the database used by ace-as as defined by the ace-java library will be automatically created when ace-as starts.

 ## Configuration
 Configuration parameters can be changed in the file config.json.
 The only minimum configuration that is needed before running ace-as is the "root_db_pwd" parameter.